How to Teach Basic Car Maintenance to Your Teen

 - Air filter

 - Finding the best deal on car insurance

 Teach basic car maintenance to your teen to ensure they're safe on the road and their car stays in tip-top shape.

 Getting their own car is a right of passage for many teenagers.
 After getting a license and selecting the right car, the next step for them is to learn how to conduct simple car maintenance.
 Not only will it help teens assume greater responsibility for their car, but it can also keep them safer on the road.

-In this in-depth article, you will learn everything you need to teach your teen about basic car maintenance.
+Read on to learn everything you need to teach your teen about basic car maintenance.

 Before doing any maintenance, have your teen read through the vehicle’s owner's and/or service manual and pay careful attention to service needs and mileage.
 Some items, such as oil changes, vary depending on the make and age of the vehicle.
 Knowing the recommended intervals for your teen’s specific make and model can help keep the car running in optimal condition.